skiffin-git/Starbucks-Enterprise/README.md

 # CMPE 172 Starbucks Project

-This is the end-to-end project for Capstone Experience Program at the San Jose State University, Summer 2022.

 ## This a multi-tear end-to-end project that consists of the following components:

 * Web application that allows cashiers to manage their customers' orders (Cashier's app)